 - 1. The effectiveness of the program

 - 2. The magnitude of the accusations

 - 3. Transparency and oversight

 - Monitoring of import contracts

 - Monitoring of oil sales

 - Transparency

-- 4. Who was responsible?
+- 4. Sources of illicit funds

 - Overland smuggling

 - Maritime smuggling

 - Kickbacks on import contracts

 - Oil surcharges

 - Iraq's freedom to choose its trade partners

 - 5. The Volcker Committee reports

 - 6. Who was responsible?

 - The consensus decision making rule

 - The US role

+- The State Department's defense of US support for Iraq's illicit trade of Jordan and Turkey

 - 7. Conclusions